suit-wg/information-model/draft-ietf-suit-information-model.md

 Note: Devices will typically require URIs.

-Implements: Security Requirement MFSR4
+Implements: Security Requirement MFSR4c

 ## Manifest Element: Payload Digest

 This element contains the digest of the payload.
 This allows the target device to ensure authenticity of the payload.
-It must be possible to specify more than one payload digest, indexed by Manifest Element: XIP Address.
+It MUST be possible to specify more than one payload digest, indexed by Manifest Element: XIP Address.

 This element is MANDATORY and fundamentally necessary to ensure the authenticity and integrity of the payload.

-Implements: Security Requirement MFSR4, Usability Requirement MFUR8
+Implements: Security Requirement MFSR4d, Usability Requirement MFUR8

 ## Manifest Element: Size